-The five, including committee members Simon Leung Kam-wai, 36, Tang Ngok-kwan, 53, and Chan To-wai, 57, and Tsui Hon-kwong, 72, have been charged with breaching the implementation rules of the security legislation allowing the police to demand information during national security probes.
-The seven will appear at the West Kowloon Magistrates’ Court on Friday morning.
+The five, including committee members Simon Leung Kam-wai, 36, Tang Ngok-kwan, 53, Chan To-wai, 57, and Tsui Hon-kwong, 72, have been charged with breaching the implementation rules of the security legislation allowing the police to demand information during national security probes.
+The seven will appear at West Kowloon Magistrates’ Court on Friday morning.

 Lee and Ho are currently serving separate sentences relating to unauthorised assemblies during the 2019 protests.